guifel/nocust-client-doc/README.md

   )

   console.log("Alice is ready to receive transfers !")
 }
 register()
 ```

-Note that we will soon be releasing an upgrade of the protocol to allow passive accept.
-This means that no specific actions will be required from the recipient in order to receive a transfer.

-### ERC-20 token transfers
+#### ERC-20 Transfers

-NOCUST hubs support off-chain transfers of ERC-20 tokens.
-However, the operator chooses which tokens can be used.
-To see which tokens are supported by a hub call `getSupportedTokens`:
+NOCUST 🌊 support the transfer of ERC-20 tokens.
+The operator, however, chooses which tokens can be used on the commit-chain.
+To see which tokens are currently supported by a commit-chain, call `getSupportedTokens()`:

 ```typescript
 const supportedTokenArray : string[] = await lqdManager.getSupportedTokens()